ivangeorgiev/tdd-kata/kata/tdd/events/README.md

 ### Handle an event

-To handle an event, call the event slot:
+To handle an event, call the event slot.
+This will notify all event observers.
+Arguments passed to the event slot are passed also to the observers:

 ```python
 >>> events.onclick('Hi there')